Yianni Diakomihalis: 2022

 In May, at the 2022 World Team Trials Challenge tournament, Diakomihalis defeated Luke Pletcher and Ian Parker, both by 10-0 technical superiority, to advance to Final X against Evan Henderson.

 At Final X in June at Madison Square Garden, Diakomihalis defeated Henderson 11-9 and 14-4 to win the best-of-three series and earn his second straight spot on Team USA for the World Championships.

 At the 2022 World Championships in Belgrade, Diakomihalis made history as the first 65 kg American wrestler to earn a medal at the World Wrestling Championships since Bill Zadick in 2006.
 He advanced to the finals with three straight wins.
 He began with a 4-0 win over Vazgen Tevanyan of Armenia, avenging his loss at the 2021 World Championships.
 He followed that with a 10-0 win by technical superiority over Vladimir Dubov of Bulgaria.
 In the semifinals, he defeated Bajrang Punia of India by technical superiority, 10-0 to advance to the finals.
 His semifinal victory guaranteed him a silver medal and clinched the team title for the United States.
 In the finals, Diakomihalis was defeated by Rahman Amouzad of Iran by a score of 13-8, thereby claiming the silver medal.

 2023

 In May 2023, Diakomihalis represented Team USA at the Pan American Championships, going 4-0 and earning the gold medal.

 His silver medal at 2022 Worlds entitled Diakomihalis to skip the preliminary qualifying rounds for Team USA and advance directly to Final X. At Final X, he lost consecutive matches to Nick Lee, 7-6 and 8-8 (criteria).

 2025

-Diakomihalis moved up to 70kg for the 2025 US Open.
+Diakomihalis moved up to 70 kg for the 2025 US Open.
 With an 8-2 win over James Green in the final, Diakomihalis won his first US Open title since 2019.
 With the win, he advances to Final X on June 14, 2025 at the Prudential Center in Newark.
-At Final X, Diakomihalis will face the winner of the U.S. World Team Trials in Louisville on May 16-17, 2025 for the right to represent Team USA at the World Championships in Zagreb on September 13-21, 2025.
+At Final X, Diakomihalis faced PJ Duke, the winner of the U.S. World Team Trials in Louisville on May 16–17, 2025 for the right to represent Team USA at the World Championships in Zagreb on September 13–21, 2025.
+Diakomihalis won the first match by 10-0 TF, but Duke won the next two, 17-10 and then by fall.

+At RAF 01 on August 30, 2025, Diakomihalis defeated Bajrang Punia by a score of 5-1 to become the inaugural RAF Lightweight Champion.